dedis/odyssey/docs/setup.md

 export BC="path/to/folder/bc-BYZCOIN_ID.cfg"
 ```

-It is also a good idead to save the `export BC=...` command in the
+It is also a good idea to save the `export BC=...` command in the
 `variables.sh`.

 Upon creation, bcadmin created for you the admin identity and DARC, which are